zentala/awesome-development/README.md

 # Awesome Development
 Tips &amp; tricks for developers and IT specialists.

-* increase your efficiency
+* increase your efficiency 💹
-* impress other developers
+* impress other developers :) 🔥
-* speed up your carrier
+* prototype faster 🛠
-* prototype faster
+* speed up your carrier 🚀

 # Way of work
 ## How do I start quickly with new technology?